gematik/spec-E-Rezept-ServiceRequest/guides/ig-rezeptanforderung/Home/Mappings/Mapping-für-Rezeptanforderung_Bestaetigung.page.md

 	StructureDefinition
 where
 	name = 'GEM_ERP_SR_LOG_PrescriptionRequest_Confirmation'
-for differential.element where mapping.any(identity = 'Rezeptanforderung-Fachliches-Mapping') and id.startsWith('gem-erp-sr-log-prescription-request.Medikation.').not() and id.startsWith('gem-erp-sr-log-prescription-request.involvierteParteien.').not() and id.startsWith('gem-erp-sr-log-prescription-request.MetaDaten.').not()
+for differential.element where mapping.any(identity = 'Rezeptanforderung-Bestaetigung-Fachliches-Mapping') and id.startsWith('gem-erp-sr-log-prescription-request.Medikation.').not() and id.startsWith('gem-erp-sr-log-prescription-request.involvierteParteien.').not() and id.startsWith('gem-erp-sr-log-prescription-request.MetaDaten.').not()
 select
-	'Fachliche Infomration': id.replace('gem-erp-sr-log-prescription-request.', ''), 'FHIR-Profil': mapping.where(identity = 'Rezeptanforderung-Fachliches-Mapping').map
+	'Fachliche Information': id.replace('gem-erp-sr-log-prescription-request.', ''), 'FHIR-Profil': mapping.where(identity = 'Rezeptanforderung-Bestaetigung-Fachliches-Mapping').map
 ```